Jimmynam0103/Education/README.md

-# Project Title (This is a template README.md file that you can adapt to your project)
+# Education

-> A brief description of what the project does and its purpose.
+> The purpose of the assignment is to perform work using the data science methodology to answer the question of whether school performance is predicted by socioeconomic factors.
 ---

 ## Project Overview

-Provide a short and concise overview of the project.
-Mention the problem it solves, the data used, and the key outcomes or findings.
+Use the data science methodology to answer the question of whether school performance, measured by the average ACT score, is predicted by socioeconomic factors.

-- **Objective:** Clearly state the main goal of the project.
+- **Objective:** school performance is predicted by socioeconomic factors
-- **Domain:** (e.g., Healthcare, Finance, E-commerce, etc.)
+- **Domain:** Education
 - **Key Techniques:** (e.g., Regression, Classification, Clustering, NLP, Time Series)

 ---